mlpack/mlpack4_joss/paper.md

 and these can easily be run on BinderHub.

 *New bindings and enhanced availability.*
-Support for the Julia, Go, and R languages [@bezanson2017julia, @pike2012go, @rcore2022, @parihar2022rmlpack]
-has been added via mlpack's automatic binding system.
+Support for the Julia [@bezanson2017julia], Go [@pike2012go], and R languages [@rcore2022] [@parihar2022rmlpack] has been added via mlpack's automatic binding system.
 These bindings can be used by installing mlpack from the language's package manager (`Pkg.jl`, `go get`, `install.packages('mlpack')`).
 Furthermore, since mlpack's reduced dependency footprint has significantly simplified the deployment process, mlpack's Python dependencies are now available for numerous architectures both on PyPI and in `conda-forge`.

 *Cross-compilation support and build system improvements.* mlpack's build configuration now supports easy cross-compilation, for instance